HOME C C++ PYTHON JAVA HTML CSS JAVASCRIPT BOOTSTRAP JQUERY REACT PHP SQL AJAX JSON DATA SCIENCE AI

 HTML Forms

-HTML forms are created using the <form> element, and they consist of various form elements such as text fields, radio buttons, checkboxes, dropdown lists, and buttons.
+HTML forms are created using the <form> element, and they consist of various form elements such as text fields, radio buttons, dropdown lists, and buttons.
 Each form element is represented by an HTML tag (e.g., <input>, <select>, <textarea>) with specific attributes to define its behavior and appearance.

 Example